Professional Conduct Committee

 Under the HPCAA a PCC must have three members: two doctors and one non-doctor.
 One of the members is appointed as the facilitator, and that person arranges meetings and interviews, and ensures that the PCC’s processes are fair and conducted in a timely manner.

 Whenever possible, the Medical Council will appoint a PCC member who is in the same scope of practice as the doctor who is the subject of the PCC’s investigation.
 Before the investigation begins, the doctor may request a change of PCC members.
-The complainant (if there is one) also has that option.
+The notifier (if there is one) also has that option.

 What information can the PCC receive?